nefeliandreou/nefeliandreou5.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-I'm an Applied Scientist specializing in Generative AI, Multimodal Learning, and techniques for bridging the gap between 2D and 3D to advance the development of Virtual Humans.
+I am an Applied Scientist specializing in Generative AI, Multimodal Learning, and techniques for bridging the gap between 2D and 3D to advance the development of Virtual Humans.
 I am a Marie Skłodowska-Curie Early Stage Researcher as part of the [ITN-CLIPE](https://www.clipe-itn.eu/) roject, and a PhD candidate at the [University of Cyprus](http://www.cs.ucy.ac.cy/), under the supervision of Professor [Yiorgos Chrysanthou (https://www.cs.ucy.ac.cy/~yiorgos/).
 I've had the opportunity to collaborate with leading institutions such as Amazon, École Polytechnique, and theMax-Planck Institute for Intelligent Systems.My background includes an MSc in Data Science and BSc in Mathematics from the [University of Bath](https://www.bath.ac.uk/).
 {style="text-align: justify;"}